 The heavy downpour has caused flash flooding in the region.
 Photograph:( ANI )

-According to the Bihar State Disaster Management Authority, until now, 40 people have died in the state due to floods.
+According to the Bihar State Disaster Management Authority, till now, 29 people have died in the state due to rainfall.

 Floods in India: Parts of Bihar and Eastern Uttar Pradesh face deluge

 The state government has requested the Indian Air Force (IAF) for two helicopters for lifting and airdropping food packets and medicines, in the flood-affected areas of the region.

 "The rains have stopped but there is waterlogging in many areas," Bihar's Additional Secretary in the Disaster Relief Department Amod Kumar Sharan said.

 In its bulletin on Monday, India's Meteorological Department said the intensity of rainfall over Bihar was very likely to reduce.
 Showers in Uttar Pradesh are also expected to abate this week.

 Weather department officials said this month that monsoon rains were likely to be above average for the first time in six years.